Odhynn/Naerk/content/Places/Haza Vulca.md

 > > | Location | [[Demorado]], [[Whistor]] |

 An active volcano in [[Demorado]] that pours lava into [[South Sea]].
 It is a sacred place for firefolk pilgrims.
 Here are found the rare substances of Fyrli and Gorlith, two types of a powerful flammable dust used in many siege weapons of the local firefolk.

+## History

+The legend in the stories says that the north from the south island was cut off by a blow of a huge titan and [[Yerastu]] punished him by locking him in the volcano.